tslmy/sips/README.md

 Originally built by [Jono Shields](https://jonoshields.com/) over WinterJam23, this fork has added the following changes:

 * UX
   * If you attempt to buy something you can't afford, the cursor will shake and play a sound.
   * The cursor will now skip already-purchased items.
+  * The menu now slides in & out from the top.
 * NPC behavior
   * People may simply pass by, not coming in for a drink.
   * People may loiter on the street for a short while.
   * People now walk (or loiter) at random positions in the vertical (y-axis) direction.
 * Dev-only
   * Adopted [Google C++ Style](https://google.github.io/styleguide/cppguide.html), automatically enforced via pre-commit hooks.
   * Replaced vanilla `make` with `CMake` as the build system.
   * Added unit tests.
 (See "Testing" below.)

 ## How to play